MartinDo24/E-commerce-Analytics-SQL-Project/README.md

 <img width="385" height="48" alt="image" src="https://github.com/user-attachments/assets/d7a5db63-6d37-49a9-b277-8752a923e89a" />

+[Q5] Avg.
+Transactions per Purchaser (Jul 2017):
+Most users made only one transaction, indicating that repeat purchases are low.
+Retention or loyalty campaigns could be considered.

 ## Task 6: : Average amount of money spent per session.
 Only include purchaser data in July 2017

 -Filtered sessions where productRevenue IS NOT NULL.